-If you’re taking out loans for the first time, complete Entrance Loan Counseling (ELC) and the Master Promissory Note (MPN) requirements.
-ELC explains how loans work to ensure students understand the borrowing process.
+If you’re taking out loans for the first time, complete Loan Entrance Counseling and the Master Promissory Note (MPN) requirements.
+Loan Entrance Counseling explains how loans work to ensure students understand the borrowing process.
 The MPN is the legally binding document you sign promising to repay your loans.

 Pay the remaining bill

 If your financial aid covers all your costs, that’s great news!
-For many students, you’ll have to pay the remaining balance, which is divided by two or three terms depending on whether your school is on a semester, trimester, or quarter basis.
+For many students, you’ll have to pay the remaining balance, which is divided by two to four terms depending on whether your school is on a semester, trimester, or quarter basis.
 Here are some options for paying your bill: